MauroMardones/myThesis/README.md

-University of Magallanes Research Thesis Rmarkdown Template
+University of Magallanes Thesis Rmarkdown Template
 ========================

 This repository provides a template for a University of Sydney Honour/Master/PhD thesis using Rmarkdown with the `bookdown` R-package.
 This template is largely adapted from [Rob Hyndman's Monash PhD Thesis Rmarkdown Template](https://github.com/robjhyndman/MonashThesis).
-It is designed for research students at the University of Sydney.
+It is modified to prepared Thesis of Mauricio Mardones in Antarctic andSubAntarctic Sciene doctoral Program in University of Magallanes.

 ## Difference to Monash Thesis

-At this present moment (2018/07/28), the difference is minor.
-The major difference lies in the ability to customise the School/Department, University, Country, logo and some metadata of the pdf (subject and keyowrds) from the YAML of `index.Rmd`.
+At this present moment (2024/04/1), the difference is minor.
+The major difference lies in the ability to customise the School/Department, University, Country, logo and some metadata of the pdf (subject and keyowrds) from the YAML of `index.Rmd`. and addingdirector and codirectors

 ## Requirements